-- One person in the room should call 911, advise the dispatcher of what is taking place, and inform him/her of your location.
+- One person in the room should call/text 911, advise the dispatcher of what is taking place, and inform him/her of your location.

 - Remain in place until the police, or a campus administrator known to you, gives the “all clear”.
-Unfamiliar voices may be the shooter attempting to lure victims from their safe space.
+Unfamiliar voices may be the threat attempting to lure victims from their safe space.

 - Do not respond to any voice commands until you can verify with certainty that they are being issued by a police officer.

-- After getting to a safe location and without jeopardizing your safety, try and obtain additional clarifying information by all possible means (e.g. Purdue Homepage, TV, radio, email, etc.)
+- After getting to a safe location and without jeopardizing your safety, try and obtain additional clarifying information by all possible means (e.g. Text, Purdue Campus Status webpage, TV, radio, email, etc.)

 - It would be useful to have a cell phone, hard-wired telephone, or computer system in the shelter location to assist in obtaining additional information as well as being able to report any life- threatening conditions.

-- Report any suspicious activity if you can do so without jeopardizing your safety…Call 911 if possible.
+- Report any suspicious activity if you can do so without jeopardizing your safety…Call/Text 911 if possible.

 - Normally, police department personnel or the All Hazards Sirens will be the notification method.

-IF AN ACTIVE SHOOTER IS IN THE SAME BUILDING:
+IF AN ACTIVE THREAT IS IN THE SAME BUILDING: